ngs-doo/TemplaterExamples/Advanced/XmlBinding/Readme.md

 ### Non bound content control

 Content controls can be used without binding with XML in which case they will behave just as any other tag.

+### Bound lists

+Some Content controls such as Dropdown lists and ComboBoxes support element binding, which allows for easy elements population.